zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/INSERT OVERWRITE/INTO.md

     -- Inserts data in sale_detail.shop_name into sale_detail_insert.customer_id.
 ```

-To insert data into a partition, the partition column cannot appear in Select list.
+To insert data into a partition, the partition column cannot appear in the Select list.

 ```
 insert overwrite table sale_detail_insert partition (sale_date='2013', region='china')